-There are historic railway experiences to be had across Tasmania, from steam-powered fun rides to transport museums and even a human-powered railway.
+There are historic railway experiences to be had across Tasmania, from steam-powered fun rides to transport museums, and even a human-powered railway.

-Built in a harsh and dramatic wilderness to connect isolated communities, today the days of regular commuter rail travel are gone, but visitors can still take scenic rides through history and some of Tassie's beautiful places.
+Built in a harsh and dramatic wilderness to connect isolated communities, today the days of regular commuter rail travel are gone.
+Visitors however can still take scenic rides through history and some of Tassie's beautiful places.

 In Devonport, the Don River Railway and Rail Museum offers scenic rides in vintage rail cars through tranquil bushland.

-In Launceston, the Queen Victoria Museum and Art Gallery at Inveresk has preserved original locomotive workshops that tell the stories of rail workers and their machines.
+In Launceston, the Queen Victoria Museum and Art Gallery has preserved original locomotive workshops that tell the stories of rail workers and their machines.